 - The pitching rubber will be forty (40) feet from home plate.

-- A pitcher may pitch up to three (3) innings or six (6) strikeouts per game which ever comes first.
+- A pitcher may pitch up to three (3) innings per game.
 One pitch constitutes a new inning.
 A change of pitchers in the middle of an inning will have the inning count for both pitchers.

 - A pitcher who re-enters as pitcher during the same inning shall be charged with one additional inning for each reentry.